ttu/dotnet-fake-json-server/README.md

 `add{collection}`

-Input containtains object to be added with the collection's name.
+Input contains object to be added with the collection's name.

 ```graphql
 mutation {